GMyhf/2025fall-cs201/AI_literacy.md

 1. Why are word embeddings necessary for processing text data in deep learning models?

+Deep learning models operate on numerical data, while text is categorical.
+Word embeddings convert words into continuous-valued vectors, making them compatible with the mathematical operations used in neural networks.

 2. What is the main idea behind the Word2Vec approach to generating word embeddings?

+Word2Vec trains a neural network to predict the context of a word given the target word or vice versa.
+This approach assumes that words appearing in similar contexts tend to have similar meanings, resulting in clustered representations of related words in the embedding space.

 3. Explain the trade-off involved in choosing the dimensionality of word embeddings.

+Higher dimensionality in word embeddings can capture more nuanced relationships between words but comes at the cost of computational efficiency.
+Lower dimensionality offers faster processing but may sacrifice some semantic detail.

 4. How do LLMs typically handle word embeddings compared to using pretrained models like Word2Vec?

+LLMs often generate their own embeddings as part of the input layer and optimize them during training.
+This allows for embeddings tailored to the specific task and data, potentially leading to better performance than using pre-trained embeddings.

 5. What is the primary challenge associated with visualizing highdimensional word embeddings?

+Our visual perception and common graphical representations are limited to three dimensions or fewer.
+Visualizing high-dimensional embeddings requires specialized techniques or dimensionality reduction methods.